winthropatwork/WinthropWorks.github.io/applications/photoshop_layer_export_tool/readme.txt

     You should name each of your subfolders what you want that background called.
 Example "SnowMountian" Create a layer at the top of your psd called "BGNameFalse" Run ExportFoldersAsNewFiles.jsx
-    Run Photoshop's Export layers to files export

-ToDo
-    Write a custum paths function so as to auto save files to the background folder Write function to export each layer inside the ExportBGSublayer function so you don't need to run layers to files